sentinelsat/sentinelsat/README.rst

 Search for Sentinel-1 products and, optionally, download all the results.
-Beyond your scihub user and password, you must pass a geojson file containing the polygon of the area where you want to search for.
+Beyond your scihub user and password, you must pass a geojson file containing the polygon of the area that you want to search for.
 If you don't especify the start and end dates, it will search in the last 24 hours.